 WordPress, out of the box, provides search functionality that uses MySQL.
 Developers often turn to Elasticsearch (ES) to offload search and enhance performance as sites scale.
 One ES option for WordPress sites is Jetpack Search, a paid addition to Jetpack.

 While the ElasticPress plugin is currently used to enable ES queries on WordPress VIP, some features of the plugin are not used.
-The documentation here for VIP Search should take precedence.
+The documentation here for Enterprise Search should take precedence.
 Although certain underlying features are in some cases more completely documented in the ElasticPress documentation, we’ve attempted to ensure the most critical and important aspects are described here in the context of the WordPress VIP platform, and customers should rely only on the VIP documentation.